Why German CEOs Are Betting on India: The India-EU FTA Opportunity

 India-Germany economic alignment amid EU FTA negotiations

 Germany’s growing economic engagement with India has gained renewed momentum alongside the India-EU FTA talks.
-German Federal Chancellor Friedrich Merz’s visit to India on 12-13 January 2026, accompanied by a delegation of leading German CEOs, underscored Germany’s strategic focus on India as a long-term economic partner in the Indo-Pacific.
+German Federal Chancellor Friedrich Merz’s visit to India on 12-13 January 2026, accompanied by a delegation of leading German CEOs, reflected Germany’s strategic focus on India as a long-term economic partner in the Indo-Pacific.

 The visit coincided with 25 years of the India-Germany Strategic Partnership and 75 years of diplomatic relations, reflecting a mature relationship increasingly shaped by trade, investment, industrial cooperation, and technology partnerships.
 These developments position India-Germany ties as a key bilateral pillar within the broader India-EU economic framework.